relativitydev/relativity-dev-vm/README.md

 # relativity-dev-vm

-### NOTE: This repo is no longer being use to create the DevVm
+### NOTE: This repo is no longer being used to create the DevVm

 ----------------------------- Documentation to use the Pre-built DevVM -----------------------------